GoogleCloudPlatform/community/tutorials/python-dataflow-quickstart.md

 will split up your input file such that your data can be processed by multiple machines in parallel.

-Note: When you see the "JOB_STATE_DONE" message, you can close Cloud Shell.

 ## Monitor your job

 Check the progress of your pipeline on the Cloud Dataflow page.